rvirgilli/vps-core-setup/docs/APPLICATION_DEPLOYMENT_GUIDE.md

 5.  **Verify in Prometheus UI:**
     *   Go to `http://<YOUR_VPS_IP>:9090` -> Status -> Targets.
     *   Your new job should appear and eventually show as `UP`.
-    *   You can now query your application's metrics in Prometheus and build dashboards in Grafana (`http://<YOUR_VPS_IP>:3000`).
-Refer to the main `vps-core-setup/README.md` for Grafana basics.
+    *   You can now query your application's metrics in Prometheus.
+Before creating a new dashboard from scratch in Grafana (`http://<YOUR_VPS_IP>:3000`), check the pre-configured dashboards for Node Exporter and cAdvisor.
+They may already show the container-level metrics (CPU, memory, network) for your new application, providing immediate insight without any extra work.

 ## 5. Firewall Adjustments